JP-Solo-SmallGang-PVP/blog/content/about-en.md

 The organizer is Takuya Gogiko.

 If you are interested, please come and visit [Discord](https://discord.gg/FcYrc47) :)

+Let's enjoy thrilling PvP together regardless of belonging or experience!
 <br /><br /><br /><br />

 # About Takuya Gogiko